lorenzo85/scenarios-ica/egress-external-services-tls-origination/step1/text.md

 resource.

-Create a service entry resource in the `default` namespace named `finance-yahoo-com` to allow access to host `finance.yahoo.com` over HTTP and HTTPS, with the following properties:
+Create a service entry resource in the `default` namespace named `finance-yahoo-com` to allow access to host `finance.yahoo.com` over HTTP and HTTPs, with the following properties:

 *service entry:*
 - name: `finance-yahoo-com`